Public image of John McCain: Posthumous political image

-Role in the 2020 election
+Evocation during the 2020 election

-In the 2020 United States presidential election, Joe Biden was the Democratic Party nominee for president of the United States, running against Republican incumbent Donald Trump.
+In the 2020 United States presidential election, Joe Biden was the Democratic Party nominee for president of the United States, running against Trump.
 McCain had been close friends with Biden.
-Their friendship began in the 1970s, when Biden was a new senator and McCain was working as the Navy’s liaison officer to the Senate.
+Their friendship began in the 1970s, when Biden was a new member of the U.S. Senate and McCain was working as the Navy’s liaison officer to the Senate.
 They would become colleagues when McCain joined the Senate.
 The two, of opposing parties, were known to sharply disagree on many issues, but maintained their friendship.
 In 2008, Biden was elected vice president on the Obama-Biden ticket, which defeated the McCain-Palin ticket.
-McCain, in planning his funeral before his death, asked Biden to deliver a eulogy at his funeral, as well as serve as a pallbearer, both of which Biden agreed to do.
+Biden had (at McCain's request) delivered a eulogy and served as a pallbearer at McCain's funeral.

 In 2020, the story of Biden's friendship with McCain was promoted by the Biden campaign.
 During the 2020 Democratic National Convention in August 2020, a video segment was shown in which McCain's widow Cindy spoke of Biden's friendship with her late husband.
 On September 22, Cindy McCain gave her full endorsement to Biden.
 Cindy McCain would, days later, also join the team planning Biden's potential presidential transition.
 In October 2020, the Biden campaign began running video advertisements in the state of Arizona which featured Cindy McCain likening Biden to her husband, declaring Biden to be a leader who will, "always fight for the American people, just like John did".